subhamk/mywebsite/content/publication/roads-asi.md

 # Publication name and optional abbreviated version.
-publication = "In *Working paper*." publication_short = "*Working paper*"
+publication = "In *Working paper*." publication_short = "*Working Paper (under review)*"

 # Abstract and optional shortened version.
-abstract = "An increase in road density boosts manufacturing total factor productivity (TFP) by lowering transport costs.
+abstract = "Higher road density boosts manufacturing total factor productivity (TFP) by lowering transport costs.
 We exploit exogenous variation in state-centre partisan alignment that asymmetrically stimulates road building in aligned states for identification.
-Using a panel dataset on Indian manufacturing firms during 1998-2012, we find that, TFP rises by 8%, on average, for an incremental increase in road density.
-The impact, although persistent, is quite heterogeneous: smaller firms, incumbents and urban-based firms see most pronounced gains.
-These results are robust to potential violation of the exclusion restriction for a range of plausible priors, a placebo instrument test and other sensitivity checks.
-Thus, addressing the shortfall in transport infrastructure can unlock large economic dividends."
+Using panel data on Indian manufacturing firms during 1998-2012, we find that, a marginal increase in road density raises TFP by 8%, on average.
+Its impact, however, exhibits significant heterogeneity: smaller firms, incumbents and urban-based establishments see most pronounced gains.
+These results are robust to potential violation of the exclusion restriction for a range of plausible priors, a placebo instrument test, and other sensitivity checks."

-abstract_short = "An increase in road density boosts manufacturing total factor productivity (TFP) by lowering transport costs.
-We exploit exogenous variation in state-centre partisan alignment that asymmetrically stimulates road building in aligned states for identification.
-Using a panel dataset on Indian manufacturing firms during 1998-2012, we find that, TFP rises by 8%, on average, for an incremental increase in road density.
-The impact, although persistent, is quite heterogeneous: smaller firms, incumbents and urban-based firms see most pronounced gains.
-These results are robust to potential violation of the exclusion restriction for a range of plausible priors, a placebo instrument test and other sensitivity checks.
-Thus, addressing the shortfall in transport infrastructure can unlock large economic dividends."
+abstract_short = "Roads boost manufacturing productivity by lowering transport costs.
+We find that a a marginal increase in road density raises TFP of Indian firms by 8%, on average."

 # Featured image thumbnail (optional)
 image_preview = ""